mozilla-services/syncstorage-rs/docs/src/doc-notes.md

 mdbook serve
 ```

 which will serve those files on `http://localhost:3000`.
+You can also add the `--open` flag to the end of
+`mdbook serve` which will open the docs in a browser window.

 TIP: We created the handy Makefile utility `doc-prev` which will clean, build, and open fresh
 docs for you in the browser.
 Just run `make doc-prev` in your command line.